Unleashing Spatial Reasoning in Multimodal Large Language Models via Textual Representation Guided Reasoning: Experiments

 \paragraph{Decomposing 3D Spatial Understanding} Prior works~\cite{yang2025mmsi,yang2025thinking} have shown that existing MLLMs have limited 3D spatial understanding capabilities.
 We seek to provide an in-depth analysis of the underlying causes using a text only inference setting.
 Concretely, we decompose 3D reasoning into two stages: 3D visual perception and language-based spatial reasoning.
 Specifically, we use MLLMs as both a \emph{Spatial Descriptor} for 3D grounding and a \emph{Reasoning Parser} for spatial knowledge inference.

-As shown in Fig.~\ref{fig:decomposition} using Gemini 3 Pro as a theoretical performance upper bound, we observe a significant performance drop when either the Descriptor or the Parser is replaced with Qwen2.5-VL-72B-Instruct, especially when replacing the Descriptor.
+As shown in Fig.~\ref{fig:decomposition} using Gemini 3 Pro as a theoretical performance upper bound, we observe a significant performance drop when either the Descriptor or the Parser is replaced with Qwen2.5-VL-72B, especially when replacing the Descriptor.
 In addition, replacing the spatial descriptor from Qwen2.5-72B with Qwen2.5-7B results in only a marginal performance drop, whereas swapping the reasoning parser from Qwen2.5-72B to Qwen2.5-7B leads to a substantially larger degradation.
 This suggests that the two models exhibit comparable 3D visual perception capabilities, while the 72B variant has a markedly stronger reasoning capacity.
-Such decompositional analysis therefore helps identify the key bottlenecks in prevailing LLMs.

-\paragraph{Token Efficiency} We observe that the token length induced by thinking-based methods is highly sensitive to the choice of model backbone.
+Such decompositional analysis therefore helps identify the key bottlenecks in prevailing LLMs. \paragraph{Token Efficiency} We observe that the token length induced by thinking-based methods is highly sensitive to the choice of model backbone.
 Notably, our method achieves greater token efficiency while delivering better performance than advanced baselines (e.g., ToT and LtM) on compact models like MiMo, underscoring its strong potential for lower-latency embodied AI deployments.
 The same trend holds for specific large models, such as GLM, although our method is slightly more token-intensive on some other large foundation models.
-We refer readers to Sup.~\ref{app:evaluation} for a more comprehensive breakdown and analysis.
-Importantly, optimizing token efficiency during the reasoning process constitutes a largely orthogonal research direction, which we leave for future work.
+We refer readers to Appendix~\ref{app:evaluation} for a more comprehensive breakdown and analysis.
+Importantly, optimizing token efficiency during the reasoning process constitutes a largely orthogonal research direction, which we leave for future work. \paragraph{Cross-Environment Generalization} To investigate whether TRACE is biased toward specific environment types, we stratify the VSI-Bench results across its core underlying datasets: ARKitScenes~\cite{baruch2021arkitscenes}, ScanNet~\cite{dai2017scannet}, and ScanNetPP~\cite{yeshwanth2023scannet++}.
+These datasets represent a diverse range of indoor spatial layouts, scanning fidelities, and environmental complexities.
+As shown in Fig.~\ref{fig:strat}, our structured prompting approach consistently delivers robust performance gains across all three scene distributions and five different model architectures.
+This confirms that our method's effectiveness is not restricted to a specific environment type, but rather generalizes reliably across varied spatial features and complexities.